The Ghost Train

 The Delaware, Lackawanna and Western Railroad's premier passenger train Phoebe Snow travelled daily between Hoboken, New Jersey and Buffalo, New York with connections to Chicago.
 The view shown is the Phoebe Snow passing through the Delaware Water Gap with New Jersey on the eastern side of the Delaware River and Pennsylvania on the western side.

 Revisiting Amtrak's Early Years

 Amtrak's The National Limited ran between New York City via Pittsburgh to St. Louis and then onto Kansas City.
-At Kansas City, one of the sleeping cars was uncoupled and held in the station for several hours and then attached to the westbound consist of the Super Chief enroute to Los Anfgeles, California.
+At Kansas City, one of the Amtrak sleeping cars was uncoupled and held in the station for several hours and then attached to the westbound consist of the Super Chief enroute to Los Anfgeles, California.
+No need to change cars for a cross country trip.
 The photo taken in December, 1971 shows the crew of the ex-Penn Central dining car relax after serving the last of the diners before arrival in St. Louis.

 Many of Amtrak's on-board crews were veterans of the Pullman Company and other first class rail service providers.
 They still wanted to provide traditional old style 1st class service as they had done for years.
 But the reality was that at Amtrak's inception it was generally forced to depend on an infrastructure of worn out rolling stock, rundown stations in many regions and insufficient investment capital to make the necessary improvements as quickly as needed.

 Once one of the finest classic rail stations in the nation, St. Louis' Union Station had fallen on hard times by December, 1971 when cars of Amtrak's National Limited occupied adjacent tracks amid mud from water coming through the deteriorated train shed roof and years of general grime.